Event-based Continuous Color Video Decompression from Single Frames: Related Work

 \subsection{Event-based Motion Estimation}

-Event data have been shown to be suitable for fine motion estimation due to their high temporal resolution and relative invariance to light changes~\cite{zhu2019unsupervised, benosman2012asynchronous, gallego2018unifying, ye2020unsupervised, gehrig2021raft}.
-Early work has focused on the computation of asynchronous optical flow, which is based on the fitting of the plane in the spatiotemporal domain or the approximate gradient of events~\cite{benosman2012asynchronous, benosman2013event}.
-Subsequently, data-driven techniques have been suggested to enhance the dependability of flow computation in the presence of noise in event streams.
-Zhu et al.~\cite{zhu2018ev} suggest a self-supervised method for learning flow by warping consecutive pairs of images.
-Gallego et al.~\cite{gallego2018unifying} formulate the flow estimation problem as maximizing the contrast of flow-warped events.
-This technique is then extended to more tasks such as unsupervised visual odometry~\cite{zhu2019unsupervised}, depth estimation~\cite{zhu2019unsupervised, zhu2018realtime}, and motion segmentation~\cite{stoffregen2019event}.
-Contrast maximization requires only events, but it is challenging to optimize the contrast loss directly.
-Therefore, a recent corpus of literature focuses on ``taming" this loss function with additional regularization~\cite{shiba2022secrets, shiba2022event}.
-In addition to creating more effective loss functions, several recent supervised studies have improved architecture designs to enhance the general performance of the model~\cite{gehrig2021raft}.
-However, the proper representations to understand long-range motion remain understudied.
-Gehrig et al.~\cite{gehrig2022dense} and Tulyakov et al.~\cite{tulyakov2022time} use B-splines to parameterize the trajectory of points.
-Both methods use intermediate image frames as input to the network in addition to events to improve photometric consistency in motion estimation.
+Event data have been shown to be suitable for fine motion estimation due to their high temporal resolution and relative invariance to light changes~\cite{Benosman12nn, Orchard13biocas, Brosch15fns, Gallego18cvpr, Zhu19cvpr, Ye19arxiv, Gehrig21threedv, wang2022ev, wang2025evimo, Hamann24eccv}.
+Early work focused on the computation of asynchronous optical flow based on approximating derivatives~\cite{Benosman12nn} or fitting spatiotemporal planes~\cite{Benosman14tnnls}.
+Subsequently, data-driven techniques have shown to enhance the robustness of flow computation in the presence of event noise.
+Zhu et al.~\cite{Zhu18rss} proposed a self-supervised method for learning flow by warping consecutive image pairs and measuring photometric consistency.
+Later, the approach became unsupervised~\cite{Zhu19cvpr} by formulating the loss as maximizing the contrast of flow-warped events~\cite{Gallego18cvpr}.
+Contrast maximization has been profitable for other tasks, such as ego-motion estimation~\cite{Gallego19cvpr,Zhu19cvpr,Guo24tro}, depth estimation~\cite{Zhu19cvpr,Zhu18eccv,Ghosh22aisy} and motion segmentation~\cite{Stoffregen19iccv,Zhou21tnnls}.
+Optimizing contrast loss directly is challenging due to event collapose, and therefore recent literature focuses on ``taming'' this loss function with some regularization~\cite{Shiba22aisy,Shiba24pami,Paredes23iccv}.
+In addition to creating more effective loss functions, several recent studies have improved architecture designs to enhance the general performance of the model~\cite{Gehrig21threedv,Hamann24eccv}.
+However, the proper representations to model long-range motion remain understudied.
+Gehrig et al.~\cite{Gehrig24pami} and Tulyakov et al.~\cite{Tulyakov22cvpr} use B-splines to parameterize the trajectory of points.
+Both methods require intermediate color images as input to the network in addition to events to improve motion estimation via photometric consistency.
+In contrast, we estimate motion solely from the event stream.